bilal-fazlani/commanddotnet/docs/TestTools/Tools/deterministic-appinfo.md

 CommandDotNet uses `Assembly.GetEntryAssembly()` and `Process.GetCurrentProcess().MainModule` to generate the AppInfo and AppName used in the auto-generated help.

-Unless specified in `AppSettings.Help.UsageAppName`, the AppName is derived from the either the entry assembly or the main module, depending on whether it's a self contained executable.
+Unless specified in `AppSettings.Execution.UsageAppName`, the AppName is derived from the either the entry assembly or the main module, depending on whether it's a self contained executable.

 When running tests, the entry assembly may be null and the main module may be the test runner.
 When null, an exception will be thrown.